Support making RiG more international!

 Two researchers are looking at a colleague who is writing on a whiteboard.

-Around 107 billion euros were invested in research and development in Germany in 2020.
+More than 121 billion euros was invested in research and development in Germany in 2022.
 Many different organisations and institutions are involved in funding research and fostering young academic talent.
 Below you can find out who they are and what this support looks like.

 Public sector funding